Published Research Supported By CCARE Scientists.

 Peer Review is a process of self-regulation by a profession or a process of evaluation involving qualified individuals within the relevant field.
 Peer review methods are employed to maintain standards, improve performance and provide credibility.
 In academia peer review is often used to determine an academic paper’s suitability for publication.

-In this pilot study, researchers examined the effects of a breathing-based meditation, Sudarshan Kriya Yoga (active), on PTSD outcome variables in OEF/OIF veterans to a wait-list control (control) at four time points (baseline, immediately postintervention, 1 month, and 12 months).
-The active group showed reductions in PTSD scores, anxiety, and respiration rate whereas the control group did not.
-Reductions in startle correlated with reductions in hyperarousal symptoms at the one- and 12-month follow-ups.
-Investigators conclude the intervention may be of clinical utility as an adjunct treatment for PTSD.
+This study examined the effects of a breathing-based meditation intervention, Sudarshan Kriya yoga, on PTSD outcome variables in U.S. male veterans of the Iraq or Afghanistan war.
+Laboratory measures of eye-blink startle and respiration rate were obtained before and after the intervention, as were self-report symptom measures.
+The active group showed reductions in PTSD scores, anxiety symptoms, and respiration rate, but the control group did not.
+Reductions in startle correlated with reductions in hyperarousal symptoms immediately postintervention.
+This longitudinal intervention study suggests there may be clinical utility for Sudarshan Kriya yoga for PTSD.

 Feinberg, M., Antonenko, O., Willer, R., Horberg, E. J., & John, O. P. (2014).
 Gut check: Reappraisal of disgust helps explain liberal-conservative differences on issues of purity.
 Emotion, 14(3), 513-521. doi:10.1037/a0033727

 In a series of three studies, this article examines the extent to which the emotion-regulation strategy, reappraisal, drives the disgust-conservatism relationship.
 This article presents evidence that conservatives instructed to reappraise their reactions to a video of men-kissing subsequently expressed more support for same-sex marriage than conservatives in the control condition.